 Then I made this one, where I used a silhouette of a couple holding hands at the center and layered it with an image of stars and another abstract one I got from searching “abstract light”:

 And recently I slapped this one together using a photo of a couple from DepositPhotos with an American Sign Language image I had previously downloaded from Dreamstime, another stock image site (though DepositPhotos has lots of signing images too:

-The designer for Sexy to Go: Gay Romance, a multi-author anthology I’m in, got the cover image from DepositPhotos:
+The designer for Sexy to Go: Gay Romance, a multi-author anthology I was in, got the cover image from DepositPhotos:

 Overall, I’ve been happy with DepositPhotos.
 Besides the plethora of gay images, I like that every photo comes with the guarantee of a model release (legal documents where the model gives permission for their image to be used).
 That means you can use the models’ faces without worrying you’ll get sued.
-Photos from free sites like Pixabay and Unsplash don’t come with that, so if you want to use those photos on a book cover you need to edit the faces out to be safe.
-(I did the covers for Pacific Rimming and Far from Home that way.)
+So we could’ve used the models faces in the covers above, but cropped them because apparently that’s our aesthetic preference.

 DepositPhotos also has vector images in stock that you can use to design a logo for your website or book series.
 Here are a few writing-related images that can be used for logos.
 And check out these rainbow ones.
 Cool!

 To buy stock images from DepositPhotos, sign up with a monthly subscription or buy vouchers for a set number of images (10, 25, or 100).
 The most popular subscription is $29/month, which entitles you to 30 downloads.
 (Unused downloads carry over month to month.)
 If you opt for more each month, the price per photo goes down.